File 341 · Open (legend largely debunked)

 The oddities have practical explanations

 Mundane causes fit the strangeness.
-Verified Constant experimentation, the lack of a master plan, and damage and alteration after the 1906 earthquake account for much of the house's strangeness, including doors and stairs left stranded by changes [1][2].
+Verified Constant experimentation, the lack of a master plan, and damage and alteration after the 1906 earthquake account for much of the house's strangeness.
+The quake collapsed the upper floors and tower — taking the house from seven stories to four — and sealed-off or stranded sections date largely from that event, not from ghost-confounding design [1][2].

 The competing positions.